brendancjz/personal-website/README.md

 # Brendan's Website

 Hello!
 Thanks for checking out my website.
-View it live at [brendanchia.com](url)
+View it live at [brendanchia.com](url).
+The first edition of this mini project took me 11 days to complete.
+It has been a blast, immedaitely applying what I have learned from Angular.

+If there's any feedback you would like to share regarding my website, feel free to use the 'Contact' page.
+Thank you!

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.4.